 A site-specific target is also set for each church’s future savings, representing its fair share of the efforts of all churches to meet the Diocese’s targets.

-Almost one third of churches in London have taken part so far.
+Almost one third of churches in London have taken part in Energy-saving Benchmarking.

-Energy-saving Benchmarking is to-be employed in support of Cloudesley’s Environmental Audits in Islington.
+Energy-saving Benchmarking was also employed in support of Cloudesley’s Environmental Audits in Islington.

 The national Energy Footprinting Tool now also includes a benchmarking element, partly based on London’s system.

 Having measured and benchmarked energy use and carbon emissions, the next step is to make changes to buildings and their pattern of use so as to increase efficiency and drive down emissions.

 A wide range of such Climate Action Projects have been undertaken.
 This includes projects funded by Cloudesley’s 500th Anniversary Grants Programme, as well as many others around all parts of the Diocese.